-After the sinking of the Scandise Rose, a harrowing search, 2 survivors and an aftermath of anguish
+After the sinking of the Scandies Rose, a harrowing search, 2 survivors and an aftermath of anguish

 “I fished in my early 20s, and we know the risks,” Daily said Thursday.
 “But it is incomprehensible to think that it is a friend who has been lost.”

-The Scandies Rose’s co-owner, Dan Mattsen, said the boat was managed out of Seattle and home-ported in Dutch Harbor, in Alaska’s Aleutian Islands.
+The Scandies Rose’s co-owner, Dan Mattsen, said the boat was managed out of Seattle and homeported in Dutch Harbor, in Alaska’s Aleutian Islands.
 The crew was identified Thursday by the Coast Guard.

 The boat was skippered by Gary Cobban Jr., who his younger sister, Deanna Cobban, described as from a family of Kodiak, Alaska, crabbers.
 He was identified as among the missing along with his son, David Cobban, of Kodiak, Rainey, who lived in Idaho, and Arthur Ganacias and Seth Rousseau-Gano, both from Washington.

-The two survivors are Dean Gribble Jr., of Edmonds and John Lawler, of Alaska.
+The two survivors are Dean Gribble Jr., of Edmonds, and John Lawler, of Alaska.

 They were treated at Providence Kodiak Medical Center and released Wednesday, according to Carlie Franz, a senior communications specialist at the hospital.

-Dean Gribble Sr. said his son told him the boat went down fast.
+Gribble Sr. said his son told him the boat went down fast.
 His son and Lawler, after they put on their survival suits, were knocked off the boat by a wave.
 They made their way into the life raft, which was released as the boat sank, said Gribble Sr.

 Lawler, reached Thursday, said, “It’s pretty terrible.”
 He declined to say more, explaining he needed more time before talking about what happened.